sodiumYT/sodiumYT/README.md

 <h2 align="center">👋, I'm Sodium</h1>

 I've been learning to code for 4 years!
-I know Python, JS, HTML, CSS, PHP.
-I've basic knowledge about Cryptography!
+I know Python well and I've basic knowledge about Cryptography!

 *   🌍  I'm based in **Germany**
 *   ✉️  You can contact me at **[sodium.pro1@gmail.com](mailto:sodium.pro1@gmail.com)**